GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 # Hub and Spoke VPNs

-This sample creates a simple **Hub and Spoke VPNs** architecture, where network connects every location (VPC Network) through a single intermediary location called a hub via IPsec VPNs.
+This sample creates a simple **Hub and Spoke VPN** architecture, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [IPsec VPN](https://cloud.google.com/vpn/docs/concepts/overview), optionally providing full-mesh networking via [custom route advertisements](https://cloud.google.com/router/docs/how-to/advertising-overview).

-> **NOTE**: This example is not desined to provide HA, please refer to the [documentation](https://cloud.google.com/vpn/docs/concepts/advanced#ha-options) for information on Cloud VPNs and HA.
+> **NOTE**: This example is not designed to provide HA, please refer to the [documentation](https://cloud.google.com/vpn/docs/concepts/advanced#ha-options) for information on Cloud VPNs and HA.

 The benefits of this topology include: